Strategic Project Management (11107.2)

 Project briefs for A1 and A2 will be allocated in Week 3 + 6 tutorials respectively.

-Groups for A2 will be formed in Week 6 tutorials.
+Groups for A2 will be formed based on Week 6 tutorials.

-A2 Part A requires regular attendance at group meetings and team WIPs with your tutor as part of the marking criteria.
+A2 Part A requires attendance and participation at group meetings and team WIPs with your tutor as part of the marking criteria.